CICA appeal results in our client’s compensation being increased from £27,000 to over £181,000

 CICA offer £16,500

-We advised that the offer was grossly insufficient.
-A review of the decision was sought.
-This was supported by medical evidence from a specialist psychiatry expert regarding the effect the abuse had on our client.
+The review was supported by medical evidence from a specialist psychiatry expert about the effect of the abuse on our client.
 A diagnosis was made of a severe and permanently disabling mental injury as a result of the abuse.
-Our expert also concluded that our client would never be able to engage in paid employment as a result of his injury and recommendations were made in respect of treatment.
+Our expert also concluded that our client would never be able to engage in paid employment as a result of his injury.

-It is not possible to recover the cost of private medical treatment under the CICA Scheme.
-Rachel Thain, the specialist abuse lawyer dealing with the claim, therefore supported her client in assisting him with a referral to his local complex care team.
+Because it is not possible to recover the cost of private medical treatment under the CICA Scheme, we therefore assisted our client by referring him to his local complex care team.
 Due to the severity of his condition, home visits were necessary and he received significant input from the team.

-In response to our submissions the CICA increased their offer to £22,000.
-This was still far below the level of compensation we felt our client was entitled to.
+The CICA carried out their review and increased their offer to £22,000.
+However, while this was an improvement it was still far below the level of compensation we felt our client was entitled to.

 The CICA appeal

-We therefore proceeded with a formal appeal seeking compensation in excess of £180,000.
+We therefore proceeded with a formal CICA appeal, seeking compensation in excess of £180,000.

 The CICA responded with another offer, but still only £27,000.
-Although the CICA did eventually accept that our client’s injury was both severe and permanent, they refused the claim for loss of earnings on the basis that our client had learning difficulties prior to the abuse and therefore would not have worked in any event.
+Although the CICA did eventually accept that our client’s injury was both severe and permanent, they refused the claim for loss of earnings on the basis that our client had learning difficulties prior to the abuse and therefore would not have worked anyway.

 Client awarded £181,000

-On our advice the CICA appeal proceeded.
-After considering the evidence we had presented, the First Tier Tribunal made an award of over £181,000.
+We therefore went ahead with the CICA appeal.
+After considering the evidence we had presented, the Tribunal made an award of over £181,000.

 “Despite the serious trauma suffered by our client the CICA consistently refused to give proper consideration to his claim.
 I must commend him for his bravery and commitment in sticking with the matter throughout the review and appeal process.
 I could not accept that it was reasonable for the CICA to suggest he would never have worked even if the abuse had not taken place.
 I am so pleased the tribunal judges agreed and made the full award we had sought.
 I hope this will give him a sense of security for the future.”

-If you are the victim of sexual abuse or any crime of violence and wish to pursue a CICA compensation claim then give us a call or drop us an email.
-We will be able to prepare your application so as to maximise the claim for compensation.
+If you are the victim of a crime of violence and wish to make a CICA compensation claim then give us a call or drop us an email.
+We will be able to prepare your application so as to maximise the claim for compensation on a no win, no fee basis.
 We can also assist where an offer has already been made by the CICA and you wish to either review that offer or make a CICA appeal.
-You can call our free helpline in confidence on 0808 139 1597 or email us at firstname.lastname@example.org
+You can call our free helpline in confidence on 0808 139 1597 or email us at [email protected]